Regulations for wooden pallets.

 Navigating the regulatory landscape is crucial for ensuring compliance and promoting sustainability in the pallet and packaging industry.
 At the Sustainable Pallet Association, we are committed to keeping our stakeholders informed about the latest EU legislation impacting our sector.
 Below is a summary of the key regulations and their specific implications for wooden pallet producers.

-SPA members are fully compliant with all relevant EU regulations, including the PPWR, WFD, EUDR, and EUTR.
+SPA members are fully compliant with all relevant EU regulations, including the PPWR, WFD, and EUDR.
 With a strong commitment to environmental responsibility, the SPA members consistently adopt practices that surpass the minimum requirements, setting a higher standard for the industry.
 Our approach to responsible sourcing, recycling, and circular economy principles reflects our dedication to not just meeting legal obligations, but setting the bar for a more sustainable future in the global logistics sector.

 EU Deforestation Regulation (EUDR)